tttocklll/watermark_kit/README.md

 ## Limitations

 - iOS only in this version; Android is not implemented.
-- Video processing and SVG overlays are not implemented yet.
+- SVG overlays are not implemented yet.
 - Text is single-line in the current MVP (no wrapping).

 ## Example App